localstack-dotnet/localstack-dotnet-client/README.md

 All the entries above are has shown with default values (except `UseLocalStack`, it's `false` by default).
 So the above entries do not need to be specified.

-What is entered for the aws credential values ​​in the `Session` section does not matter for LocalStack. `RegionName` is important since LocalStack creates resources by spesified region.
+What is entered for the aws credential values ​​in the `Session` section does not matter for LocalStack.

+`RegionName` is important since LocalStack creates resources by spesified region (LocalStack has full multi-region support after `v0.12.17`).
+By default `RegionName` is `null`.
+If no value is entered in the `RegionName` entry, the [AWSSDK.NET](https://aws.amazon.com/sdk-for-net/) will use the `us-east-1` region by default.

+<i><b>Internally depends on whether you set `RegionName` or not, the values of [ServiceUrl](https://github.com/aws/aws-sdk-net/blob/master/sdk/src/Core/Amazon.Runtime/ClientConfig.cs#L202) ve [RegionEndpoint](https://github.com/aws/aws-sdk-net/blob/master/sdk/src/Core/Amazon.Runtime/ClientConfig.cs#L144) properties of the [ClientConfig](https://github.com/aws/aws-sdk-net/blob/master/sdk/src/Core/Amazon.Runtime/ClientConfig.cs) will change.
+[RegionEndpoint](https://github.com/aws/aws-sdk-net/blob/master/sdk/src/Core/Amazon.Runtime/ClientConfig.cs#L144) and [ServiceUrl](https://github.com/aws/aws-sdk-net/blob/master/sdk/src/Core/Amazon.Runtime/ClientConfig.cs#L202) are mutually exclusive properties.
+Whichever property is set last will cause the other to automatically be reset to null.
+If a value set to `RegionName` entry, the LocalStack.NET AWS will set RegionEndpoint property of the ClientConfig.
+Because of LocalStack.NET sets the RegionEndpoint property after the ServiceUrl property, ServiceUrl will be set to null.</b></i>

 `Config` section contains important entries for local development.
 Starting with LocalStack releases after `v0.11.5`, all services are now exposed via the edge service (port 4566) only!
 If you are using a version of LocalStack lower than v0.11.5, you should set `UseLegacyPorts` to `true`.
 Edge port can be set to any available port ([see LocalStack configuration section](https://github.com/localstack/localstack#configurations)).
 If you have made such a change in LocalStack's configuration, be sure to set the same port value to `EdgePort` in the `Config` section.
 For `LocalStackHost` and `UseSsl` entries, ​​corresponding to the [LocalStack configuration](https://github.com/localstack/localstack#configurations) should be used.